OwlCaribou/swurApp/README.md

 - The "Minimum Availability" feature exists only in Radarr, so that's probably what you're thinking of.
 Sonarr has explicitly refused to add this in https://github.com/Sonarr/Sonarr/issues/969 .
 - Delay profiles only delay based on the file age, not the episode air date.
 If you set a delay profile to 5 hours and a file comes out a week before air date, Sonarr will grab the file after 5 hours.
 We want to wait 5 hours after _air_ date, not 5 hours after the malicious/fake file is seeded.
 - The "Minimum Age" feature has the same problem.
 Plus it's for Usenet only, anyway.
+- The "Fail Downloads" option helps, but doesn't work if the file is intentionally mislabelled (ie because it is still a video file, just the wrong one), as opposed to malware.

 #### Q: I don't have this problem?